Q: My 15.2hh Thoroughbred mare is turned out in the day and brought in at night. In the winter she suffers from terrible mud fever.

 When it gets really bad I bring her in.

-Could you explain what causes mud fever and are there any alternative treatments I could try to prevent it from happening?
+Are there any alternative treatments I could try to prevent it from happening?

-Mud fever is basically a form of dermatitis, which affects the skin around the bulbs of the heel as well as the fetlock and pastern regions.
+Mud fever is basically a form of dermatitis, which affects the skin around the bulbs of the heel, as well as the fetlock and pastern regions.

 As the area swells slightly, the skin stretches, starts to secrete pus which dries and glues the strands of hair together forming hard, scabby lumps and matted, tufted hair.

 The scabs can be pulled off leaving areas of moist pink skin, which are often raised and round or oval in shape.
 Gradually the infection progresses from the bulbs of the heel, creeping round to the fetlock and pastern areas.

 As the horse moves, the cracks in the skin may widen, leading to additional discomfort and in the most severe cases, lameness and swelling of the legs.

 There can also be other complications, including a secondary bacterial infection from Staphylocci, Streptococci or Corynebacteria.
 The most severe cases may exhibit a foul odour due to severe secondary infection.

 Treatment should start with careful management.
 Avoid allowing your horse to come into contact with wet, damp or muddy areas and keep her out of the rain as much as possible.
 Where the horse is stabled, ensure that the bedding is clean and dry.

 To treat mud fever, first trim off excessively long feathers to make it easier to clean the area.
 Do not brush legs while they are wet.
 Once the legs are dry, gently brush off any mud with a clean brush.